Pediatric Emergency Medicine

 Why should I choose to become a PEM physician ?

-Both the American Board of Pediatrics and the American Board of Emergency Medicine certify graduates from their respective primary residencies.
+Both the American Board of Pediatrics (ABP) and the American Board of Emergency Medicine (ABEM) certify graduates from their respective primary residencies.
 After passing primary residency boards, and meeting both the ACGME and specific fellowship requirements for board eligibility, a fellowship graduate will take a one-day written examination.

 PEM physicians generally receive higher compensation then general pediatricians, and somewhat less then emergency physicians, depending on the type of practice.